friend-finder/sampleSpringApp/README.md

 sudo ./setup.sh

 This will set up the Java 8 SDK, IntelliJ, MySQL, and the sample database that the app will be using.
-After running this script successfully, make sure to change the password to the one you used when setting up the root of your MySQL.
+After running this script successfully, make sure to change the password in "application.properties" in the resources folder to the one you used when setting up the root of your MySQL.

 Finally, open up the project in IntelliJ and run the app by right-clicking "Application" and clicking "Run 'Application.main()'".
 After running successfully, use DHC to send API calls to test out the application.